MARTINI® vermouth and sparkling wines - the world’s leading vermouth and the world's favorite Italian Sparkling Wines

 The award winning, vibrant and bittersweet taste of the MARTINI range is the result of secret blends of more than 40 botanicals sourced from the finest locations across the globe.

-The story of MARTINI is nearly 150 years of Italian passion.
+The story of MARTINI is 150 years of Italian passion.
 From its birth in Turin in 1863, it took on the world and succeeded.
 It became an icon, a symbol for those who love to live their life with style.

 Energy, passion and dedication guided MARTINI on its incredible journey from its origins in Italy to New York, Brazil, Egypt, Hong Kong and beyond.
 By 1903, MARTINI had become one of the most international brands worldwide; reaching 70 countries across all continents.